©2021 Mark Seth Lender, All Rights Reserved

 A Plague of the First Born, who are now The Old among us.

 A flock of birds passes over, Great Egrets, the first of their tribe.
 Sure in their flight they level the eye.
 Now a single osprey comes, sailing against the curling breeze down the shoreline towards the sun.
 The osprey is a month late.
 Great Egrets a month early.
 No matter.
 They are here.
-There is a pair of Grebes diving and fishing above the sandbar and cruising behind, Crested Mergansers, the white disk of the drake’s head markings; I’ve seen the both of them many times but never in this close stretch of water.
+There is a pair of Grebes diving and fishing above the sandbar and cruising behind, Crested Mergansers, the white disk of the drake’s head markings; I’ve seen both of them many times but never in this close stretch of water.
 I recall, this morning I heard an Oyster Catcher.
 And yesterday there were Glossy Ibis, only a handful.
 But look!
 Now!
 On this day, different from all other days and nights, the entirety, the whole migration, Ibis in a long line cleaving dark and low, their wings flashing and the waves roiling just beneath.
 They lift and circle and break apart above the barrier island, sputtering like leaves among the island’s leafless trees where they will nest and breed and lay down their precious cargo.
 A flock of Snowies, white plumage adorned for the season and its intent, rise in greeting.
-In the near woods the Great Blue Heron tends her young.
-Great Egrets now in their numbers sit and wait.
+In the near woods the Great Blue Heron sits and waits.

-The manacles are rusted but have no locks.
+The manacles are rusted and have no locks.
 One kick would be enough to break the chains.

 Lucre the Angel in his golden aspect roams, even the lands of ice and the lands without rain.
 Next year or the year after we will banish him, the Angel and his Minions.
 Forever from our oceans and our cities and our mountains and our plains we will bid them, Depart.
 Once like the child Moses we were drawn to shiny things but our hand was stayed; and though we took instead the burning ember and touched our lips and were burned, we are not destroyed.
 We are still here.
 The Earth will have its Day.
 And your children, and your children’s children will be led out of slavery where we were captive to the brilliant that was an empty meal, with no savor and no meaning.